 anybody doing Google ads in this space?
 I'm fascinated.

-Now, if you could, if you were starting over with a brand new business, and you know, it takes a while to build up organic traffic through SEO through whether you're, I think, weekly free content on YouTube, a podcast or a blog is pretty necessary, in my opinion.
+Now, if you could, if you were starting over with a brand new business, and you know, it takes a while to build up organic traffic through SEO through whether you're I think, weekly free content on YouTube, a podcast or a blog is pretty necessary, in my opinion.
 But all of those things take a while, right?
-You're not gonna suddenly wake up tomorrow with 1000s of followers or pageviews, or whatever.
+You're not going to suddenly wake up tomorrow with 1000s of followers or pageviews, or whatever.
 Would you start with ads?

 Yeah.
 But it's hard to tell people.
 I mean, I know you help people with business, like that's what this podcast is.
 But it's hard to tell people like, hey, start now.
 You might not see anything back from it for six months, eight months, right?

 Kate Kordsmeier 58:35